RoyArunim/ArcticWolfTest/README.md

 ```bash
 git clone https://github.com/RoyArunim/ArcticWolfTest/tree/master
 ```
-Inside the project you will fine two directories that have property files stored within them.
+Inside the project you will find two directories that have property files stored within them.
 FileStore1
 FileStore2

 Run the Server and Clients separately.
 The original property files will get deleted once sent to Server.
-The final result will appear in a folder FinalFileStore that gets created by server on consuming the bytestreams from Client.
+The final result will appear in a directory FinalFileStore that gets created by server on consuming the bytestreams from Client.